sherpa/sherpa/docs/statistics/index.rst

-The statistic classes provided in Sherpa are given below, and cover a range of possibilities, such as: least-square for when there is no knowledge about the errors on each point, a variety of chi-square statisitics for when the errors are assumed to be gaussian, and a variety of maximum-likelihood estimators for Poisson-distributed data.
+The statistic classes provided in Sherpa are given below, and cover a range of possibilities, such as: least-square for when there is no knowledge about the errors on each point, a variety of chi-square statistics for when the errors are assumed to be gaussian, and a variety of maximum-likelihood estimators for Poisson-distributed data.
 It is also possible to add your own statistic class.